-Data Privacy Day is happening on January 28th in Canada, the United States, and many other countries.
-This day is important in highlighting the impacts technology has on day-to-day living and working.
-It’s also a great opportunity to help your workforce learn new data privacy awareness best practices.
+Data Privacy Day occurs every year on January 28th in Canada, the United States, and many other countries worldwide.
+The day highlights the impacts technology and data privacy have on all aspects of an end user’s daily life.
+It’s also an excellent opportunity for organizations everywhere to help their workforce grasp the most important data privacy awareness best practices.

-Unfortunately, while so many people are digitally connected and mobile, most people are unaware of the importance of protecting their data privacy and security.
-The goal with Data Privacy Day is to get people thinking and talking about data privacy at home, work, and on-the-go.
+Despite being more digitally connected than ever before, most individuals are unaware of the intricacies of data privacy and how they can keep their data secure.
+Data Privacy Day aims to get people thinking and talking about data privacy at home, work, and on-the-go.

 1. Know what is considered personal information